helidon-io/helidon/integrations/oci/authentication/README.md

 OCI provides a few authentication methods that can be used when connecting to services.
 Available methods depend on where your client runs.
-Each method is represented through an `AbstractAuthenticationDetailsProvider` implementation
+Each method is represented through an `BasicAuthenticationDetailsProvider` implementation

 Helidon supports the following Authentication Methods: